awsdocs/amazon-redshift-developer-guide/doc_source/c-spectrum-external-performance.md

-# Improving Amazon Redshift Spectrum Query Performance<a name="c-spectrum-external-performance"></a>
+# Improving Amazon Redshift Spectrum query performance<a name="c-spectrum-external-performance"></a>

 Look at the query plan to find what steps have been pushed to the Amazon Redshift Spectrum layer\.